 [2022 Update: Car Rental prices have increased of an average of 30%, rather than the one in the guide]

 Another essential service especially if you are interested in getting out and fully explore the islands is car rental.
 Within the various islands, you can find all the major car hire companies, but also some local ones.
 For short/long term rentals I’ve found a good deal with AutoReisen (booking directly from their website) bringing home 3-4 day rentals for less than 50€ (including full insurance) or with Cicar who have a one week offer for 99€ (also including full insurance).
 For long-term rentals only, I was recommended the company PlusCar, which offers monthly rates of 200-250€ (never tried it myself).

 As of today, Spring 2022, access to the Canary Islands for tourism is permitted.
-It will be necessary to register on the national portal by filling in the FCS.
-Everything seems to be back to normality!
+Everything seems to be back to normal!